PhD in Environmental Sciences

-Current position: Assistant Professor at the Department of Forestry and Range Management, University of Agriculture in Faisalabad, Pakistan
+Current position: Chairman and Associate Professor at the Department of Forestry and Range Management, University of Agriculture Faisalabad, Pakistan

 Research focus: forestry and agro-forestry, climate change, forestry and environment, afforestation of degraded lands

 2017 Australian Endeavour Award (Scholarship)

 2007 Overseas scholarship for pursuing PhD in France from the Higher Education Commission, Pakistan

 CV as submitted for the Green Talents award (2012):

 Department of Forestry, Range Management and Wildlife, University of Agriculture Faisalabad, Pakistan

 Research focus: sustainable forestry management, phyto-remediation potential of native tree species, carbon sequestration potential of agro-forests

 Muhammad Farrakh Nawaz is a champion of Pakistan’s forests, promoting sustainable forestry management in his home country and tapping the power of forests to mitigate some of today’s biggest man-made environmental threats.